 You could also try libexecstream instead, which is similar to PStreams but cross-platform.

-Not yet.
-Version 0.7.x will have a new process class that pstreambuf will use, so there will be a number of changes due to that.
-There may also have to be changes to accomodate a Win32 port being worked on.
+Yes.
+The current code will eventually be released as version 1.0 without many more changes.
+Version 2.0 will have a new process class that pstreambuf will use, so there will be a number of changes due to that, but that may never actually get written!
 Since all PStreams classes are templates it is not possible to hide changes to the implementation in a library, so even if the public interface remains stable you might need to recompile all your code that uses PStreams if you use a newer version of pstream.h.

 I might also consider the following changes before version 1.0.0: